22388o/bitcoin-core-docker/README.md

 > Bitcoin full node from docker, built from source.

 Use bitcoin core from the command line inside the container.
-Once started, the server automatically downloads the blockchain.
+Once started, the server automatically downloads the bitcoin blockchain.
 Make it persistent by mounting an external volume to `/root/.bitcoin`.

 A `bitcoin.conf.template` configuration template file is available in the repo.
 Name it `bitcoin.conf` on the persistent drive for `bitcoind` to use it.